How to Get Your New Hampshire Insurance License in 2026

 Apply for Your License via NIPR

 After passing your exam, apply for your license at NIPR.com (National Insurance Producer Registry).
-The state application fee is $210 (plus a small NIPR transaction fee of ~$5.60).
-Note: New Hampshire's $210 application fee is higher than most states — budget for it in advance.
+The state application fee is $210 (plus a small NIPR transaction fee of current fee).
+Note: New Hampshire's $210 application fee is a required state cost — plan for it in advance.
 New Hampshire does not require fingerprinting or a separate background check appointment.
 Non-citizen applicants must submit appropriate employment authorization documentation to NHID within 30 days of application.
 Applications are typically processed within 3–5 business days.

 Get Appointed by an Insurance Carrier

 Before you can legally sell insurance in New Hampshire, you must be appointed by an insurance carrier or agency.
 Your employer or contracting agency typically handles the appointment process electronically through NIPR.
-New Hampshire's proximity to the Boston metro area and its high-income population make it an attractive market for both captive agents (Allstate, State Farm, Liberty Mutual) and independent agents.
+New Hampshire candidates can compare captive, independent, and support roles with carriers and agencies active in the state.
 Major NH-active carriers include Amica Mutual, Liberty Mutual, and Hanover Insurance.

 Maintain Your License with Continuing Education